microsoft/DirectXTex/ReadMe.txt

 writer since this image file format is commonly used for texture content processing pipelines, but is not currently supported by a built-in WIC codec.

-The source is written for Visual Studio 2012, 2013, or 2015.
-It is recommended that you make use of the Windows 8.1 SDK and Windows 7 Service Pack 1 or later.
+The source is written for Visual Studio 2013 or 2015.
+It is recommended that you make use of VS 2013 Update 5, VS 2015 Update 2, and Windows 7 Service Pack 1 or later.

-NOTE: DirectXTex is not supported on Windows phone 8.0 because WIC is not available on that platform.
-It is available on Windows phone starting in version 8.1.

 DDSTextureLoader\
     This contains a streamlined version of the DirectX SDK sample DDSWithoutD3DX11 texture